Johnny Papalia: Return to Hamilton

 In 1979, Monarch Vending was sold to Allind Distributors of Toronto while a non-competition agreement was signed with Frank Papalia and Monaco, stating the two were not to compete with Monarch Vending in the greater Toronto area for the next five years.
 After the sale, two of Papalia's other brothers, Rocco and Dominic, promptly set up a new company, Galaxy Vending, whose office was located at the Monarch Vending's old office at 20 Railroad Street.
 Rick Page, the manager of Allind Distributors, was shocked to discover the aggressive way that Galaxy Vending went about taking away his customers with Monarch Vending machines often being found dumped in back alleys.
 At a press conference, Page answered the question if he was naïve with the remark, "Yes, we knew the connotations, yes, we were naïve.
-We though we had a noncompetition agreement.
+We thought we had a noncompetition agreement.
 I think it is unethical as hell."

 In 1982, after Bader had moved south to Miami, he was sprayed with bullets when answering his front door.
 Papalia has been linked with his death, as well as the 1983 murder of Volpe, but no charges were laid.
 In 1977, Papalia was featured in the CBC television documentary, Connections, about Mafia influence on the Canadian economy.
 Papalia refused to be interviewed, exploding in rage and swearing at a CBC television crew that tried to interview him on the streets, believing that this would render the footage un-airable.
 The footage was aired anyhow with the four-words being beeped out, which made Papalia appear crude and vulgar on national television.
+Papalia told the camera crew, "You fucking degenerate motherfucker!
+Drop the camera and come with me alone, you cocksucker bastard!
+I'll tear your fucking eyes out of your head, you degenerate, you, you...go suck your mother's cunt, you cocksucker!
+Cocksucker!"
+Papalia then kicked the camera man.